blikk-software/.github/.github/ISSUE_TEMPLATE/new_bug.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
 * Version used:
-* Environment name and version (e.g. Chrome 39, node.js 5.4):
+* Environment name and version (e.g. Golang 1.20, node.js 5.4):
 * Operating System and version (desktop or mobile):
-* Link to your project: